RohanGautam/supernote_pdf/README.md

 ## 📊 Benchmarks

-`supernote-pdf` is significantly faster than available tools, making it ideal for large and frequent backups.
+`supernote_pdf` is significantly faster than available tools, making it ideal for large and frequent backups.

 ### Single File Conversion